latex3/iftex/README.md

 For each supported engine, tests are provided of the form

- \ifpdftex which is true if PDFTeX is in use and \RequirePDFTeX which stops the run with an error messag eif PDFTeX is not being used.
+ \ifpdftex which is true if PDFTeX is in use and \RequirePDFTeX which stops the run with an error message if PDFTeX is not being used.

 The package (which works with plain TeX as well as LaTeX) has tests
 for:

-eTeX, PDFTeX, XeTeX, LuaTeX, LuaHBTeX, pTeX, upTeX, pTeX-ng, VTeX, Aleph
+eTeX, PDFTeX, XeTeX, LuaTeX, LuaHBTeX, pTeX, upTeX, pTeX-ng, VTeX, Aleph.

 In addition, an \ifpdf test is provided to test the PDF or DVI output